About M.E. (Myalgic Encephalopathy/Encephalomyelitis)

 If you are interested in joining the ME Association, you might want to first read the membership section of our website.

 Note to existing members:

 Please quote your membership number when making your enquiry (this will be on your letter confirming membership and also appears on the address label of your copy of ME Essential).

-The ME Association has always regarded the promotion and funding of medical research to be a key priority, and we do this through our Ramsay Research Fund.
+The ME Association has always regarded the promotion and funding of medical research to be a key priority, and we do this through The Ramsay Research Fund.

-Dr Ramsay also helped establish the ME Association which was founded in 1978 and he remained closely involved with the charity until he died in 1990.
+Dr Ramsay also helped establish the ME Association which was founded in 1978 and he remained closely involved with the charity until his death in 1990.

-If you are a researcher interested in approaching us for a grant, you might like to read the research section of our website in the first instance.
+If you are a researcher interested in approaching us for a grant, you might like to first read the research section of our website.

 It would then be helpful if you could direct grant enquiries to Dr Charles Shepherd, Hon.
 Medical Adviser to the ME Association, via our head office.

 If you have found this information helpful, then please donate – whatever you can afford – to help us continue with our work to make the UK a better place for people with M.E.
 Just click the button below to visit our JustGiving page: